owenstuckman/owenstuckman.github.io/Projects.md

 Personal Project

-Skills: C, General CS topics
+Skills: C, Python, SQL, General CS topics

 Link: Feel free to check CS50/owenstuckman

+# Planes Moving and Storage
+The following subset of projects all were done Summer 2024 at Planes Moving and Storage

 ## Sprklii LLC
 Business Venture